ibm-cloud-docs/vpc/vsi_is_profiles.md

 <!--- | [GPU](#gpu) | Best for artificial intelligence (AI) and deep learning workloads.
 Available for x86_64 processors only. | -->
 {: caption="Table 1.
 Virtual server family selections" caption-side="top"}

 Profiles with instance storage are deployed exclusively on the second-generation Intel&reg; Xeon&reg; Platinum 8272 (Cascade Lake) running at a base speed of 2.4 GHz and an all-core turbo frequency of 3.1 GHz.
-Question: Do we still need this note in the Ultra High Memory family or does this one cover that too?
 {: note}

 ## Balanced